yeswanth-koti26/esm-fullstack-challenge/dashboard/README.md

 The included data provider use [ra-data-simple-rest](https://github.com/marmelab/react-admin/tree/master/packages/ra-data-simple-rest).
 It fits REST APIs using simple GET parameters for filters and sorting.
 This is the dialect used for instance in [FakeRest](https://github.com/marmelab/FakeRest).

-You'll find an `.env` file at the project root that includes a `VITE_JSON_SERVER_URL` variable.
-Set it to the URL of your backend.

 ## Authentication

 The included auth provider should only be used for development and test purposes.